BasilDaniel/library360/README.md

     "password": "password",
     "database": "postgres"

 Run `ng build` in project folder to build the project.
-The build artifacts will be stored in the `dist/` directory.

 Run `node server` in server folder

 Navigate to `http://localhost:3000/`.

+Uploaded images should be equirectangular